emqx/blog/en/202305/top-3-mqtt-websocket-clients-in-2023.md

 ## Free Public MQTT Broker

-Before diving into the MQTT WebSocket tools, we need an [MQTT broker](https://www.emqx.io/) supporting WebSocket to communicate and test.
+Before diving into the MQTT WebSocket tools, we need an MQTT Broker supporting WebSocket to communicate and test.
 We choose the free public MQTT broker available on `broker.emqx.io`.

 >**MQTT Broker Info**
 >